CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_4.01.md

 4.2.Ti=Exemption for Certain Internet Intermediaries

-4.2.sec=To the extent that a covered entity qualifies for protection under section 230(c) of the Communications Act of 1934 (47 U.S.C. § 230(c)), processing of personal data protected by section 230(c) is exempt from the requirements of this Act with regard to a request from a person other than the original “information content provider” as defined in 47 U.S.C. § 230(f)(3).
+4.2.sec=To the extent that {a_covered_entity} qualifies for protection under section 230(c) of the Communications Act of 1934 (47 U.S.C. § 230(c)), processing of personal data protected by section 230(c) is exempt from the requirements of this Act with regard to a request from a person other than the original “information content provider” as defined in 47 U.S.C. § 230(f)(3).

 4.3.Ti= Qualified Exemption for Persons Subject to Other Federal Privacy and Security Laws

-4.3.sec=If a covered entity is subject to a provision of this Act and a comparable provision of a Federal privacy or security law described in subsection (d), such provision of this Act shall not apply to such person to the extent that such provision of Federal privacy or security law applies to such person.
+4.3.sec=If {a_covered_entity} is subject to a provision of this Act and a comparable provision of a Federal privacy or security law described in subsection (d), such provision of this Act shall not apply to such person to the extent that such provision of Federal privacy or security law applies to such person.

 4.4.Ti=Effect on Other Federal Laws—